nfx/slrp/README.md

 # Usage

 Download service, start it up, wait couple of minutes for the pool to pick up.
-Now run `curl -D - -x http://127.0.0.1:8090 -k http://httpbin.org/get` couple of times and see different origins and user agent headers.
+Now run `curl --proxy-insecure -D - -x http://127.0.0.1:8090 -k http://httpbin.org/get` couple of times and see different origins and user agent headers.

 # Concepts